-Marble funerary lekythos, found at Syntagma Square, city of Athens, the site of an important ancient cemetery.
-In the center of the image, Hermes Psychopompos (Escorter of Souls), identified by the chlamys, the winged sandals and the caduceus (herald’s staff), leads the young Myrrhine to the Underworld.
-On the left stand the dead woman’s relatives led by an old man, probably her father, who raises his right hand in a gesture of farewell.
+Marble funerary lekythos, found at Syntagma Square, the city of Athens, the site of an important ancient cemetery.
+In the centre of the image, Hermes Psychopompos (Escorter of Souls), identified by the chlamys, the winged sandals, and the caduceus (herald’s staff), leads the young Myrrhine to the Underworld.
+On the left stand, the dead woman’s relatives led by an old man, probably her father, who raises his right hand in a gesture of farewell.

 The museum displays many ancient Egyptian artifacts, including mummies.
 It was hard to choose which artifacts to write about but I finally decided to pick the following: